Bollywood reenacts Indian cricket triumph of 1983 - ExBulletin

 This was also motivated by the opening of the economy and the advent of cable television in the 1990s.

-“It (the victory) completely transformed the future of not only Indian cricket but also cricket as an international sport.
-After that India kind of became the epicenter of the cricket world,” said Memon.
+“It has completely transformed the future not only of Indian cricket, but also of cricket as an international sport.
+After that India in a sense became the epicenter of the cricket world, ”Memon said.

-Kabir Khan, who directed the new film – heavy on drama, with the song’s obligatory hyphen – admits to taking “creative liberties,” but advice from some of the original players has kept him broadly true to what s ‘happened.

-“I had the ultimate luxury of making a film about a historic event where the players are always there to tell me how it went,” Khan told AFP.
+“There were no expectations.
+All the media attention was on Australia, England, the West Indies and all the pressure was on other teams, ”said the 62-year-old.

 Sources